 Using The Thing

 The manufacturer of this – S-Tec, Top Quest, whoever they are – market the TS004M-SL as a “cleaver.”
 That says maybe, although its monumental heft should definitely help it excel at chopping tasks just from a physics perspective.
-Anything you bring this down on is likely to know about it, and remember.
+Anything you bring this down on is likely not only to know about it, but remember it forever.

 But there’s very slight, small, tiny, teensy-weensy, massive problem with the ergonomics if that’s the intended use case.
 I’ll illustrate with the long edge of my Official Block o’ Wood, what with I normally sink knives into for those cool action shots: